Mcrich23/AccessibleText/Readme.md

 ```
 5. Replace `<Target Folder>` with the folder that contains the code for the target.

+> Note: You can also override the default prompt by setting the `PROMPT_INSTRUCTIONS` environment variable.

 ### Disable User Scripting Sandbox
 The run phase references the shell script from this package's source files and then creates a file in your project.
 To do this, you must disable `User Scripting Sandbox`.